 (Egoism would probably be the most direct negation of altruism).

-If I understand what you are saying, basically in capitalism individuals hurt each other on a micro level but at a macro level they help the economy overall.
+Exactly; such is a very succinct explanation of Capitalism.
+Now, whether you agree with this fundamental premise is a moral concern!If I understand what you are saying, basically in capitalism individuals hurt each other on a micro level but at a macro level they help the economy overall.
 Is that correct?

-I see what you are saying, but you're taking that line out of context.
+I would not relatively define subsistence, and neither would a dictionary!I see what you are saying, but you're taking that line out of context.
 I said in the next line that the individual determines what is necessary for subsistence.
 Nobody is making anyone make money in capitalism, it is completely up to the individual to determine how much is "enough".
 That's why you have Bill Gates happy with 57 Billion, and the homeless guy on E. Fayette happy with essentially nothing.

 a means of surviving; "farming is a hard means of subsistence"